NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 #### Properties

 A property is any number that is computed for each evaluation of the subsystem (often once per time step) and whos value can be referenced in other equations.
-Properties are typically only *directly* dependent on the current state of the system (though there are exceptions to that).
+Properties are typically only *directly* dependent on the current state of other variables, not earlier states (though there are exceptions to that).

-While a property can have more than two components in its location, this is mostly for convenient organization, and does *not* have the same semantics as the concept of a dissolved variable that exists for quantities (see below).
+While a property can have more than two components in its location, this is mostly for convenient organization, and does *not* have the same semantics as the concept of a *dissolved* variable that exists for quantities (see below).

 Any property variable can be overridden with an input series from the [data set](../datafiledocs/datafiles.html).
 Some properties are never computed by the model and must be provided as input series.
-(In a formal sense these are not state variables, but forcings, but they are treated similarly in many respects in the framework).
+In a formal sense these are not state variables, but forcings, but they are in many respects treated similarly to state variables in the framework.

 #### Quantities

 A quantity is something that can be transported using fluxes, and whos mass balance is tracked by the Mobius2 framework.

 A quantity is typically not directly computed using a single equation.
 Instead its state is given an initial value, and is updated by subtracting outgoing fluxes and adding incoming fluxes.
-Often the quantity is configured to be treated as a part of a system of ordinary differential equations (ODE), and the state is updated using an ODE integration algorithm.
+Often the quantity is treated as a part of a system of ordinary differential equations (ODE), and the state is advanced using an ODE integration algorithm.

-The value of a quantity can in some rare instances be overridden with an equation, in which case all mass balance guarantees are absolved (fluxes are not added to or subtracted from it).
+The value of a quantity can in some rare instances be overridden with an equation.
+In this case it behaves more like a property, and all mass balance guarantees are absolved (fluxes are not added to or subtracted from it).

 If the location of a quantity has more than two components, it is called a *dissolved* quantity.
 Unless otherwise specified, dissolved quantities are automatically transported along with what they are dissolved in.
-So if a flux transports `soil.water` somewhere, it will also transport the soil water dissolved organic carbon `soil.water.oc` proportionally to the concentration of the latter.
+So if for instance a flux transports `soil.water` somewhere, it will also transport the soil water dissolved organic carbon `soil.water.oc` proportionally to the concentration of the latter.

 Note that the term *dissolved* is just a convenient way to name it, but this system could just as well be used to model `habitat.cattle.lice`, i.e. any quantity that is attached to and transported along with another quantity.

 ### Fluxes

 We use the term "flux" in the loose sense of the rate of transportation of a quantity from somewhere to somewhere else.
-This is *not* restricted to the formal meaning of a transport per unit of surface area often used in physics.
+This is *not* restricted to the meaning of a transport per unit of surface area often used in physics.

 Every flux has two locations, one source and one target.
 These are either
 - Valid *locations* identifying primary variable quantities.
 - `out`.
 A flux source or target is `out` if it is outside of the model domain.
 This means that it is either a pure source or sink in the modeled system.
 - A target can also be placed along a connection, which makes it more flexible how to connect it up.
 See more about connections below.

-Sources and targets can also be more specifically restricted along a 1D grid, such as identifying one end of the grid, but we will not go into detail about that here.

 ## Connections